villagrat/github-finder/README.md

-# GitHub Finder App
+# Github Finder App

-This project was written as part of [React Back to Front 2022](https://www.udemy.com/course/react-front-to-back-2022/)'s curriculum.
+This project was written as part of [React Back to Front 2022](https://www.udemy.com/course/react-front-to-back-2022/)'s Udemy course by [Brad Traversy](https://traversymedia.com).

-In this project, we work with GitHub's REST API to create a profile displayer incluiding User's stats

 Some keywords about technologies used include...